Theta-Limited/OpenAthena-Legacy-Python/README.md

 ### getTarget.py

-getTarget.py searches along the constructed line (emmitted from the camera center) for a terrain match
+getTarget.py searches along the constructed line (emitted from the camera center) for a terrain match

 To start, `cd` into the `src` directory, then run getTarget.py: